mackenziekbrooks/dci102-f21-humanitiesdata/docs/spatial-analysis.md

 ### Activity 6.3
 There are a lot of options for tools that will create maps.
 In this activity, we'll divide into groups and test out a platform or two.
-We'll use the Coeducation Report as the data source for our map.
+We'll use the Coeducation Report as the data source for our map (it's in Box).

+Groups:
+* Team Palladio: Nayongi, Gavron, Maya, Quinn
+* Team ArcGIS: George, Richard, Elizabeth, Lily
+* Team Google MyMaps: Caitlyn, Merrill, Kit, Gabe, Mark
+* Team Tableau: Emma, Kaitlyn, Amanda, John, Mary Beth

 Platforms: